bvermeulen/Rocket-and-gravity-turn/README.md

 <img src="https://render.githubusercontent.com/render/math?math=F_{drag} = \frac{1}{2} \rho A c_d v^2">

-where &rho is the density of the atmosphere and A is the vehicle's reference area.
+where &rho; is the density of the atmosphere and A is the vehicle's reference area.
 We assume that atmospheric density decays exponentially with altitude:

 <img src="https://render.githubusercontent.com/render/math?math=\rho = \rho_0 \cdot e^{-\frac{h}{H}}">